puikinsh/Travelify/README.md

 ## Change Log

+**= 2.4.0 =**
+* Improved markup to pass Schema tests and eliminate all errors in Google Webmaster Tools.
+Might be useful for SEO.
+* Improved RTL support
+* Minor code cleanup

 **= 2.3.3 =**
 - Added GitHub icon that you can set via Theme Options >> Social Links